mmaharebi/latex-template/README.md

-Create your chapters in the `chapters/` directory.
-Each chapter is a separate `.tex` file that will be included in `main.tex`.└── build/                      # Compiled output (auto-generated)Consider the linear system
+Create your sections in the `sections/` directory.
+Each section is a separate `.tex` file that will be included in `main.tex`.└── build/                      # Compiled output (auto-generated)Consider the linear system